Automatic nonlinear MPC approximation with closed-loop guarantees

+and $\rkhsx \in (0, \infty)$. \end{lemma} The proof can be found in Appendix~\ref{sec:appendix_lemma}.
 Figure~\ref{fig:RKHS_samples} depicts the RKHS norm extrapolation heuristic applied to a toy example.
 The resulting extrapolation approximates the trend of the RKHS norm of the approximating function well, although it has been constructed with the first two values $\|\widetilde h_{X_{a, p}}\|_\kla$, $p \in \{\underline p, \underline p+1\}$ only.
 We use the limit of the extrapolating function $\rkhsx$ as an upper bound on the RKHS norm, which we formalize in Assumption~\ref{asm:extrapolation}. \begin{assumption} For any $a\in\mathcal{A}$, $\widetilde f_a$ is a member of the RHKS of kernel $\kla$.
 Moreover, the limit of the extrapolating function $\rkhso \in (0, \infty)$ (see~\eqref{eq:extrapolation}, \eqref{eq:gamma_bar}) is an upper bound on the RHKS norm, \ie $\rkhso \geq \|\widetilde f_a\|_\kla$. \end{assumption}

 \begin{remark}(RKHS norm approximation) In general, it is not possible to find an upper bound on the RKHS norm of the ground truth $\|f\|_k$ (or any shifted or restricted version of it) from finite samples, since it is an underlying characteristic of an unknown function.
 Thus, there exists no perfect solution to tackle the challenging problem of working with the RKHS norm of an unknown ground truth.
 A basic approach, followed by many related works (see~\eg\cite{\RKHSnormcite}) and also in Section~\ref{sec:alki} of this paper, is to assume that an oracle is available that returns a not overly conservative upper bound on the RKHS norm.
 In order to not rely on an oracle, we introduce the RKHS norm extrapolation~\eqref{eq:extrapolation} with its corresponding limit~\eqref{eq:gamma_bar}.
 The considered extrapolation is only a heuristic and Assumption~\ref{asm:extrapolation} may fail on some occasions.